 guest workspace for quick access to my Windows gaming VM).

-Some tiling window managers, such as awesome, wmii and dwm, make use of the concept of tags to organise workspaces.
+Some tiling window managers, such as awesome, wmii and dwm, use the concept of tags to organise workspaces.
 Individual windows can be tagged with one or more workspaces, and all windows tagged with a given workspace will appear there.
 So you can do things like have the same terminal window on the right side of workspace 1, in the corner workspace of 2 and floating in the middle of workspace 3.

 First released in 2005, wmii is the grandaddy of the WMs I’ve mentioned earlier (though not the first tiling window manager).
 Its main innovations were tag-based workspaces and configuration through a virtual 9P filesystem. dwm is wmii’s immediate successor – it kept the tagging and ditched 9P in favour of configuration through altering and recompiling the program’s C source code.